MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 ]
 ```

-Above callbacks will be sent for each pending recurring payment which is cancelled due to user or merchant initiated cancellation of agreement or cancellation of pending one off payment, due to merchant initiated cancellation of pending agreement.
+Above callbacks will be sent in following cases:

+* For each pending recurring payment which is cancelled due to users' initiated cancellation of agreement
+* For each pending recurring payment which is cancelled due to merchants' initiated cancellation of agreement
+* For merchants' initiated cancellation of pending recurring payment
+* For each one-off payment expiration
+* For each one-off payment rejection by user
+* For each cancellation of pending one-off payment, due to merchants' initiated cancellation of pending agreement

 ## **9. FAQ**